michaelsimonelli/qoinbase-q/README.md

 ```
 > For in-depth docs on every API function, see [qoinbase-q](https://github.com/michaelsimonelli/qoinbase-q)

-!!!
-Use case
-   I think that the APIs you show are really neat, but I think that it would be really nice to show an application of (some of) these APIs.
+> **Use case?**: I think that the APIs you show are really neat, but I think that it would be really nice to show an application of (some of) these APIs.
 Could we maybe set up something that charts prices/volumes of different coins that trade on coinbase, or some sort of a simple trading signal generation.
 I don't know, my knowledge of crypto is limited, but I assume you created this with some use case in mind (which you may or may not want to disclose in a paper) and not just for fun?

 ## extendPy